 Eight landscape units were identified across the study area.
 In two of these, a major sub-unit was also defined (Figure 2.6).
 Brief descriptions of these are given below, along with the rationale for their classification.
-The mapping was largely based on Clark and Jones, 11 Troedson12 and Colquhoun et al. 13 spurs, deeply fretted slot canyons, entrenched gorges and steep clifflines.
-Exposed bedrock is common.
-Elsewhere the landscape supports thin and poorly fertile soils.
+The mapping was largely based on Clark and Jones, Troedson and Colquhoun et al.